A Director can play a pivotal role when effecting organisational change

 One of the most inspirational men I have ever met headed a large local authority.
 The changes he was overseeing were transformational and impactful.
 Knowing how difficult cultural change can be especially when the circumstances are challenging with job cuts and more being demanded from people, I asked him “How do you make sure your vision, values and outcomes are alive horizontally and vertically across your organisation?”
 He replied, “I have built a senior team who passionately shares our joint vision, and are willing to do what it takes to get there; whenever I hear anything which is contrary to our vision and values or encounters a situation which is impacting results, I personally challenge it”.

 Wow, I thought, that’s a real commitment.
-What he said to me showed he was congruent with his values and lived them every day.
+What he said to me showed that a director can play a pivotal role, and in this instant, he was congruent with his values and lived them every day.
 As a Director in your organisation, there are two strands which you must pay attention to for the change to be successful.

-You must make sure that the strategic vision becomes alive through the operational processes and policies.
+You must believe a Director can play a pivotal role and you must make sure that the strategic vision becomes alive through the operational processes and policies.
 There are three parts to this.

 Know your organisational story

-First of all, you must know your organisational story off by heart.
-You must know where you have come from, where you are going and the difficulties you might face.
-Change does not happen without a flow, a resistance and transformation.
+You must know your organisational story off by heart.
+You know where you have come from, where you are going and the difficulties you might face.
+Change does not happen without flow.
+Very rarely does it not experience a resistance.
+But there is always a vision around transformation.
 You need to know and be able to tell your organisational story as if it were a fact.
 If you don’t know your story or don’t really agree with it, there will be a mismatch in the change you want to make.

 Implement and understand your holistic plan

 You might have a project manager who is overseeing the change.
-However, at Director level, it is your business to make sure it is joined up, inclusive and flexible.
+However, a Director can play a pivotal role, and it is your business to make sure the change is joined up, inclusive and flexible.
 The change must traverse through the multi-dimensions of your organisation.
 Your plan must address the changes needed at all levels of the organisation.
 Depending on your own priorities you might feel some levels are more important than others but do not fall into this trap.
-There is really no hierarchy in change, because at every level it impacts your employees, customers and stakeholders and in order to value them, you need to value the support they need at their level of the change process.
+There is really no hierarchy in change because at every level it impacts your employees, customers and stakeholders.
+In order to value them, you need to value the support they need at their level of the change process.

 Commit to helping your employees at all levels through the change

 Change is scary.
-The problem with change models, even though they acknowledge change involves emotions; without a commitment from the senior team, dealing with fears and the human reaction can become part of the process, and can sometimes diminish the reality of the acute anxiety change can engender in people.
+The problem with change models, even though they acknowledge change involves emotions.
+Without a commitment from the senior team, dealing with fears and the human reaction can become part of the process.
+The process can diminish the reality of the acute anxiety change can engender in people.
 It is important that as part of the change process, support is put in place to help employees through the change.
 Missing this step out might not mean the change won’t happen, but it might take much longer, and you might suffer more stress and casualties along the way.

 This second strand is all about you.
-As well as making sure you commit to and understand the change processes, as a Director and leader, you must be a demonstration of the change you want to see.
+You know the Director can play a pivotal role in the change.
+Therefore, as well as making sure you commit to and understand the change processes, as a Director and leader, you must be a demonstration of the change you want to see.
 There are three specific ways you can “be” the change.

 The energy you bring to the change